awsdocs/amazon-cloudfront-developer-guide/doc_source/cache-hit-ratio.md

   If you create a cache behavior for which the path pattern is `*.css` and for which CloudFront doesn't cache based on cookie values, then CloudFront forwards requests for `.css` files to your origin for only the first request that an edge location receives for a given `.css` file and for the first request after a `.css` file expires\.
 + If possible, create separate cache behaviors for dynamic content when cookie values are unique for each user \(such as a user ID\), and dynamic content that varies based on a smaller number of unique values\.

 For more information, see [Caching Content Based on Cookies](Cookies.md)\.
 If you want to review the cookies that CloudFront forwards to your origin, see the values in the `cs(Cookie)` column of your CloudFront log files\.
-For more information, see [Configuring and Using Standard Logs \(Access Logs\)](AccessLogs.md)\.
+For more information, see [Configuring and using standard logs \(access logs\)](AccessLogs.md)\.

 ## Caching Based on Request Headers<a name="cache-hit-ratio-request-headers"></a>